Fiveable

 Real-world crises offer valuable lessons in crisis management.
 BP's oil spill, Volkswagen's emissions scandal, and United Airlines' passenger removal incident highlight common pitfalls: delayed responses, poor communication, and ethical lapses.

 These cases reveal the devastating impact of mishandled crises.
 Organizations faced financial losses, reputational damage, and increased scrutiny.
-Leadership played a crucial role, with visible, ethical leaders setting the tone for effective and recovery.
+Leadership played a crucial role, with visible, ethical leaders setting the tone for effective crisis response and recovery.

 Crisis Management Case Studies